chargebee/distributed-gitflow/README.md

 This action automatically raises the PRs to sync the upstream branch changes with the corresponding downstream branches.
 It will take care of merging this PR without any manual intervention if there is no merge conflict.
 In case of any merge conflicts, it notifies the respective squad via Slack.
 It also reports the squads on PR create and merge.

+To add this action to a repository, please add the following GitHub Worklow to the repository and configure branches as specified in [this confluence page](https://mychargebee.atlassian.net/wiki/spaces/~936350833/pages/2855272524/Distributed+Git+Flow+-+New+SQUAD+onboarding+checklist).

 ## GitHub Action Configuration

 To configure this action on a GitHub repository, you need two secrets